PASTAplus/PEP/peps/pep-9.md

 2. An ACR only defines "allow" access to a resource.
 "Deny" access is not supported.
 3. If multiple ACRs exist for a resource that affect the same user, the most permissive ACR is applied.
 For example, if one ACR allows read access and another allows write access, the write access is applied.
 Similarly, if one ACR allows read access for a user and another allows write access for a group to which the user belongs, the write access is applied.

-The AuthZ authorization algorithm requires three parameters:
+The authorization algorithm requires three parameters:

 1. The resource identifier to be accessed.
 2. The set of principals attempting to access the resource.